 Since 2009, I volunteered for the Bristol Downtown Community Partnership and served on its Design Committee and board.
 In 2015 I became its Executive Director.
 We restructured the organization and renamed it Bristol CORE.
 The new name speaks to our goal: doing everything we can to support and keep vibrant Bristol’s historic Downtown and Main Street.

 Working with other CORE members, and collaborating with our great community businesses, I’ve organized, fundraised, and facilitated large-scale events for the area like the Pocock Rocks Music Festival & Street Fair, Chocolate Walk, and the Lumen Celebration of Fire & Light.
 We have also created new events like Reel Film Fridays at the Lawrence Memorial Library.
 Other projects include the Town Green lighting and entryway beautification, the updated children’s playground, and the annual Main Street flower baskets.
 In all this work, I’ve built relationships with our current businesses and sought to bring new ones to town.

-I’ve worked closely with the Town of Bristol as the current Chair of the Energy Committee, and I serve on the recently appointed Community Center Steering Committee.
+I’ve worked closely with the Town of Bristol as a former Chair of the Energy Committee, and am currently a liaison for the Main Street Lighting & Sidewalk Improvements project scheduled for 2020.
 I was also the chair of a Communications Committee that explored community engagement and outreach for the town administration.
 Consistently attending town Selectboard meetings and communicating regularly with the Planning and Conservation Commissions means I am up-to-date on town affairs and am ready to hit the ground running.